georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 ## Unit testing the store

 Testing state modifying store methods is pretty straightforward.
 It consists of three steps:
-1. Creating an instance of tested store and setting up mocked initial state.
+1. Creating an instance of the tested store and setting up mocked initial state.
 2. Calling a store method the test is testing.
 3. Asserting the method updated the state correctly.